cse-labs/k8s-quickstart/README.md

 ping redis

 # oops
-# We have to attach the container to the same network
+# We have to attach the containers to the same network
-# We could also use --link redis:redis
 exit

 # create the network